 If you’ve been thinking about giving your laundry room a clean start, you’ve probably got a lot of ideas and inspiration swimming in your head.

-Before embarking on your project, you want to really think through what you’re hoping to accomplish by asking yourself the following questions.
+Before embarking on your project, think through what you’re hoping to accomplish by asking yourself the following questions.

 What’s the Scope of the Project?